 - Title company must confirm that there are no delinquent/unpaid association dues or assessments through the month of closing Title and appraiser must confirm that subject is in fact a PUD and not a condominium - The name of the PUD must be consistent between the legal description and the appraisal.
-If it is not consistent, additional information will be required to confirm the true PUD name. - Borrower(s) will need to fully execute a PUD rider at closing - Private roads in a planned unit development are acceptable without further verification of easements or road agreements if appraiser confirms in the appraisal report that the Association owns and maintains all roads. - Insurance requirements will vary depending on type of PUD. - o If borrower is fully responsible for coverage Hazard Insurance (Revised December 2023), or - o If borrower is only responsible for "walls in" coverage Condominiums and Co-ops (Revised November 2023).
+If it is not consistent, additional information will be required to confirm the true PUD name. - Borrower(s) will need to fully execute a PUD rider at closing - Private roads in a planned unit development are acceptable without further verification of easements or road agreements if appraiser confirms in the appraisal report that the Association owns and maintains all roads. - Insurance requirements will vary depending on type of PUD. - If borrower is fully responsible for coverage Hazard Insurance (Revised December 2024), or - If borrower is only responsible for "walls in" coverage Condominiums and Co-ops (Revised December 2024). - For Properties that are located within a Homeowners' Association (HOA) or Condominium Association, the Mortgagee must conduct a review of the recorded Declaration and/or recorded Covenants, Conditions, and Restrictions (CC&R) which are in place for the association.
+When conducting the review, the Mortgagee must determine whether the recorded Declaration and/or CC&Rs require prior approval by the association of any non-purchase money mortgage that will encumber the Property. - In those situations where such a requirement exists, the Mortgagee must obtain the approval of the association in writing prior to origination of the HECM.
+Documentation concerning this approval must be maintained by the Mortgagee and made available to HUD upon request.